Key tax factors for efficient cross-border business and investment involving Finland.

 Dividends received by a Finnish corporate entity are tax-exempt in Finland if the dividend-distributing entity qualifies under the Parent-Subsidiary Directive or is resident in an EEA state and subject to tax on the profits from which the dividend is distributed at a rate of at least 10 percent.

-However, dividend is fully taxable if the dividend distributing entity is a listed company and the dividend recipient is not a listed company and does not hold at least 10 percent of the shares in the dividend distributing entity.
+However, dividends are fully taxable if the distributing entity is a listed company and the recipient is not a listed company and does not hold at least 10 percent of the shares in the dividend distributing entity.

 75 percent of dividends derived from investment assets held by a financial, insurance or pension institution are taxable when the dividend distributing company is an entity covered by the Parent-Subsidiary Directive but where the 10 percent minimum holding requirement is not met or the dividend distributing entity is a domestic company or a company from an EEA state which does not fall under the Parent-Subsidiary Directive.